munificent/craftinginterpreters/book/local-variables.md

 ^code add-local

 This creates a new Local and appends it to the compiler's array of variables.
-It stores the variable's <span name="lexeme">name</span> and the number of the scope that owns the variable.
+It stores the variable's <span name="lexeme">name</span> and the depth of the scope that owns the variable.

 <aside name="lexeme">